-The fourth edition of Art Collaboration Kyoto (ACK, until 3 November)—an unusual, state-funded fair in which Japanese galleries invite international ones to share stands—makes clear that the ancient city is attempting to establishing itself as a centre for contemporary art.
+The fourth edition of Art Collaboration Kyoto (ACK, until 3 November)—an unusual fair in which Japanese galleries invite international ones to share stands—makes clear that the ancient city is attempting to establishing itself as a centre for contemporary art.

-Japan’s Agency for Cultural Affairs (ACA), which funds the fair, this year moved more than half of its staff from Tokyo to Kyoto, its director Yasuta Hayashi tells The Art Newspaper.
+Japan’s Agency for Cultural Affairs (ACA), which is one of the funders of the fair, last year moved more than half of its staff from Tokyo to Kyoto, its director Yasuta Hayashi tells The Art Newspaper.
 "This is part of a regional revitalisation that focuses on Kyoto as a cultural capital.
 Therefore it is important to have a second place of culture.
 And there is a big difference between the two."

-Both the fair, which this year has 27 booths and 56 galleries in its main Collaborations sections, and its satellite exhibitions highlight how the 1,230-year-old city leans into its heritage, with even its contemporary art grounded in legacy artistry.
+Both the fair, which this year has 27 booths and 56 galleries in its main Collaborations section plus 13 in its Meetings section, and its satellite exhibitions highlight how the 1,230-year-old city leans into its heritage, with even its contemporary art grounded in legacy artistry.
 Sculptural works such as Akiyama Yō’s clay works, brought to the fair by Osaka’s Artcourt Gallery, were particularly prominent in this edition.
 "Japan has a long tradition of heritage crafts, passed down intergenerationally, and there are more artists here using them even in contemporary art," Hayashi says, creating a "dialogue with the past".

 The amount of ACK’s satellite shows in city temples and other historic buildings has doubled from last year—from two to four.
-These included Andreas Ericsson’s moody, Kyoto-inspired paintings at Murin-an, the site where Japanese leaders in 1903 decided to launch their imperial ambitions by invading Russia.
-Ericsson’s Kyoto series was also showing at the fair, at the stand of Berlin gallery Neugerriemschneider in Kyoto Conversations, a 13-gallery section for galleries from the city or for artists with some connection to Kyoto.
+These included Andreas Eriksson’s moody, Kyoto-inspired paintings at Murin-an, the site where Japanese leaders in 1903 discussed Japan's foreign policy towards Russia, which would soon crescendo to war and in further imperial ambitions.
+Eriksson’s Kyoto series was also showing at the fair, at the stand of Berlin gallery Neugerriemschneider in Kyoto Meetings, a 13-gallery section for galleries from the city or for artists with some connection to Kyoto.

 "Splendid" and "beautiful" are two words that Neugerriemschneider's cofounder Tim Neuger used to describe the fair on opening day.
 Kyoto is a "decelerating time machine" and a "symbol of art, nature and culture", he said, adding that ACK itself is "different to other fairs, and is more about meeting, and collegiality".
 While declining to comment on specific sales, Neuger indicated that things were going well.
 Asked if he would return for a third year, he enthusiastically responded, “yes!”